techidaily/site-win11-tips/source/_posts/empower-your-windows-network-with-python-driven-transfers.md

 ## How to Set Up a Python Web Server for File Transfer on Windows

  Setting up a Python web server is very easy.
 Before you start setting up, make sure you have Python installed.
-If you don't, you can easily[install Python on Windows](https://www.makeuseof.com/tag/install-pip-for-python/) in a few minutes.
+If you don't, you can easily [install Python on Windows](https://www.makeuseof.com/tag/install-pip-for-python/) in a few minutes.

  Once you have Python installed, to set up your Python server, just follow these steps:

 1. Open File Explorer and navigate to the location of the folder or file you want to share.
 2. In the Address Bar, double-click the file path and type cmd.
 This would open a Command Prompt window in that location.
 ![Opening the Command Prompt In File Explorer](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/file.jpg)
  Alternatively, you can open the Command Prompt by pressing**Win + R** and typing**cmd** in the Run dialog box.
-Then navigate to your desired file or folder[using the cd command in Windows](https://www.makeuseof.com/how-to-change-directory-in-cmd/) .
+Then navigate to your desired file or folder [using the cd command in Windows](https://www.makeuseof.com/how-to-change-directory-in-cmd/) .
 ![Opening the Command Prompt via the Run window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/file2.jpg)
 3. You can get your private IP address by typing**ipconfig** in your Command Prompt window.
 4. To initiate the Python web server, execute this command:**python -m http.server**